How to Get an IRS Payment Extension

 You’ll also need to provide three months of income and expense information, along with a state of your current assets and liabilities.

 If you do receive a payment extension, make sure you are prepared to pay your taxes by the extended deadline or consult a tax attorney to explore your tax settlement options.

-Get help settling your IRS tax debt by calling Ayar Law at 248-262-3400 to request your consultation with a tax attorney.
+Get help settling your IRS tax debt by calling Ayar Law at 800.571.7175 to get free, no-obligation tax advice from an attorney.